awsdocs/aws-parallelcluster-user-guide/doc_source/multiple-queue-mode-slurm-user-guide.md

 ## Partition states<a name="multiple-queue-mode-slurm-user-guide-partition-states"></a>

 AWS ParallelCluster supports the following partition states\.
 A Slurm partition is a queue in AWS ParallelCluster\.
-+ `UP`: Indicates the partition is in an active state\.
++ `UP`: Indicates that the partition is in an active state\.
 This is the default state of a partition\.
 In this state, all nodes in the partition are active and available for use\.
-+ `INACTIVE`: Indicates the partition is in the inactive state In this state, all instances backing nodes of an inactive partition are terminated\.
++ `INACTIVE`: Indicates that the partition is in the inactive state\.
+In this state, all instances backing nodes of an inactive partition are terminated\.
 New instances aren't launched for nodes in an inactive partition\.

 ## pcluster start and stop<a name="multiple-queue-mode-slurm-user-guide-pcluster-start-stop"></a>

 When [`pcluster stop`](pcluster.stop.md) is run, all partitions are placed in the `INACTIVE` state, and the AWS ParallelCluster processes keep the partitions in the `INACTIVE` state\.

 When [`pcluster start`](pcluster.start.md) is run, all partitions are initially placed in the `UP` state\.
-However,, AWS ParallelCluster processes don't keep the partition in an `UP` state\.
+However, AWS ParallelCluster processes don't keep the partition in an `UP` state\.
 You need to change partition states manually\.
 All static nodes become available after a few minutes\.
 Note that setting a partition to `UP` doesn't power up any dynamic capacity\.
 If [`initial_count`](compute-resource-section.md#compute-resource-initial-count) is greater than [`max_count`](compute-resource-section.md#compute-resource-max-count), then [`initial_count`](compute-resource-section.md#compute-resource-initial-count) might not be satisfied when the partition state is changed to the `UP` state\.

 When [`pcluster start`](pcluster.start.md) and [`pcluster stop`](pcluster.stop.md) are running, you can check the state of the cluster by running the [`pcluster status`](pcluster.status.md) command and checking the `ComputeFleetStatus`\.
 The following lists possible states:
 + `STOP_REQUESTED`: The [`pcluster stop`](pcluster.stop.md) request is sent to the cluster\.